 - Read more about Weebly’s price plans here.

 We’ve pitched Weebly and GoDaddy against each other in all the key areas for building a website.
 Using our expert knowledge and results from our user testing, we really got under the skin of each platform to find out what makes them tick.

 Let’s quickly recap where each website builder excels…

-After reading this article, you should have a good idea which platform is best suited for which type of user – and which is the right fit for you.
+You should now have a good idea which platform is best suited for which type of user – and which is the right fit for you.

 Who takes the crown, though?
-After a closely fought contest, we’ve given it to Weebly.
-It deserves the throne because of its impressive range of features, excellent value for money, and design flexibility.
+After a closely fought contest, we’ve given it to GoDaddy.
+It deserves the throne because of its impressive range of features, excellent design capabilities, and great help and support along the way.

-GoDaddy is a good option, but overall, we’d say: go with Weebly.
+Weebly is a good option, but overall, if you want a more modern and functional website we’d say: go with GoDaddy.

 GoDaddy doesn’t offer app integrations, but you can still change the language of your site if you head to your homepage and select the country or language you’d like to use.

 - Go into the settings and to My Products

 - Find the domain and click the DNS button